 To ensure optimum performance and continued safety certification of the machine, use only genuine Toro replacement parts and accessories.
-Replacement parts and accessories made by other manufacturers
+Replacement parts and accessories made by other manufacturers could be dangerous, and such use could void the product warranty.

 Operation

 Note: Determine the left and right sides of the machine from the normal operating position.